LT-IntroToAI-SY2526/assignment-0-adriancervantes15/writeup.md

 **1. What is the difference between Git and GitHub?**

 Git is a system that keeps a history of your code.
 It also makes working with other people easier.
-Github is similar to
+Github is similar to Git as it has the same features, the difference is that Github has a easy to use interface.

 **2. Explain what "committing and pushing" means in your own words.
 Why are these steps important?**